Arkham/juliu.is/content/blog/quine-quine/index.md

 When you're trying to write your own Quine, you'll get to a point when you think you've reached a solution, but end up having to compare two printouts which are not exactly human friendly.
-So you can use this bit of bash
+So you can use this bit of Bash
 instead:

 ```bash